hongmomanu/hongmomanu.github.com/_posts/2018-01-10-selfinfo-en.md

  > use Style-Component to write css3/css

- > basiclly use es6 to write code
+ > basiclly use es6 to write code for two years

  > use enzyme to write react test

+ > use clojure and clojurescript stack to develop web app  for three years